top of page

 Agnieszka Rostalska (Ghent University)

-Chapter 22 Bhartrhari
+Chapter 22 The Concept of God in Bhartrhari

 Vincenzo Vergiani (University of Cambridge)

-Part V: Approches of Dharma Traditions
+Part V: Religious Dharma Traditions

 Arvind Mandair (University of Michigan)